- Application Deadline

 - TOEFL and TSE Tests

-If English is not your native language and/or you have completed high school abroad that was not english speaking, you must take the TOEFL exam.
+If English is not your native language and/or you have completed high school abroad that was not English speaking, you must take the TOEFL exam.
 Schedule the TOEFL (including the written and verbal components) and have the results sent to the PharmCAS address (Code 8246).
 If you have completed any ESL coursework, you are required to take the TOEFL.
 Having a college degree does not exempt applicants from taking the TOEFL.
 Test scores of 27 in each area are highly recommend to be a successful applicant.